Therapy Dogs Ohio | Animal Assisted Therapy Ohio | Angel Paws

 Purpose: For dogs, this exercise demonstrates that a dog will sit, lie down, and stay on the handler's cue.
 For small dogs and other animals, these exercises demonstrate that the animal will accept being passed from one person to another and will remain where placed.

+Passed between strangers - The animal will be passed to three strangers.
+The handler can talk to and pet the animal during this portion of the exercise.
+This exercise is in place of Sit & Down for small animals.
 Stay in Place - The animal is placed in a stranger's lap or on a table for 30 seconds.
 The animal must stay where placed.
 Standing next to the animal, the handler continues to hold the animal's lead and may reassure the animal, but not pet it.
 During the 30-second wait, the evaluator or an assistant pets the animal.

 Exercise 11 - Come When Called (for dogs only)